Big-Data-Weather/docs/002-what-and-why-1.md

 Quotaero

 Jeffrey Fellows, Rebecka Goncharov, Ronnie Nguyen, Bradley Cruce,John Delshadi, Steven Ov

 ## What we are building
-We are building and researching different pattern macros critical future weather research by the public and military sector by using big data tools in sync with visualization tools.
-In the end we will have a large quantity of documentation for research professions in the public and military sector to help them further their research progress.
+We are building and researching different pattern macros for future weather research done by the sponsor.
+We will be trying out a combination of visualization tools, big data tools, and processes to see which ones work best for different types of data and needs.
+In the end we will have documentation detailing the best macros, when to use them, and how to use them.

 ## Why we are building it
-The Big Weather Data project addresses the needs for our stakeholder, because they need a good understanding of the combinations of tool that can be used to optimize and explore large amounts of weather data.
-The problem that the public and military sector have is that they have been obtaining their data by manually programming to obtain certain data results.
-But now with so many advanced tools out there they can now generating massive amount of macros and generate the results they need.
-Since there are so many tool they need to figure out which tools to optimally combine to achieve the intended result.
-Each different user that will use our research will have a better understanding of what tools to use for the result they are trying to obtain.
+We are working on this project because our stakeholder needs a good understanding of the combinations of tools that can be used to optimize and explore large amounts of weather data.
+The problem that the sponsor had was that they have been obtaining their data by manually programming a tool to obtain certain data results and it was getting expensive.
+But now with so many advanced tools out there they can now easily generate the information they need.
+The problem is figuring out which tools to optimally combine to get the intended result.
+Each different user that will use our research will have a better understanding of what tools to use for the result they are trying to get.